yuabrahamliu/proRate/README.md

 * samplepair - The name of the time1file/time2file sample pair.
 It will be used as the prefix of the final result file.
 * targetfile - The genes whose transcriptional elongation rate need to be analyzed.
 The chrom, start, end, strand, sym and id information of the genes need to be specified in this file.
 Refer to the example targetfile named "uniq_target.txt".
 * strandmethod - The strand specific method used when preparing the sequencing library, can be 1 for directional ligation method and 2 for dUTP method.
 If the sample is sequenced using a single strand method, just set it as "single".
-* prirate - If there has been already some prior knowledge of the sample elongation rate (e.g. for mammal animal cells, the transcriptional elongation rate is about 2000bp/min), it can be set here as the prior information to infer the elongation rate of the sample.
-If it is not expected to use such a prior information and de novo inference need to be performed, just set it as "None", or leave it as blank.